terrenceshi/portfolio_3d/README.md

 I wanted to give each entry a background with a blur filter.
 Because of this, the MUI fade transition would no longer work properly.
 The solution to this is to give the blur filter a fade animation directly.

-UPDATE 1/3/24:
-So with the addition of KBAI movie recs, I reached > 3 entries.
-I ran into an issue where the 4th project would interact with the blur background poorly.
-I had a soft fix where if the projectIdx is not active nor left nor right, the image will simply have a display of none.
-However, this also does not transition perfectly when switching between projects.
-At this point, this fix is good enough for me, and if I wanted to make this page better, I'd be better off just redoing the whole thing.

 ### 3.4 Landing.js <a name="landing"></a>
 Should've been super simple, but I ended up giving this one absolute positioning so that it would be between the Pig's arm and leg in as many window dimensions as possible.